 Local Democracy Reporter

-Stoke-on-Trent Live and its print title, The Sentinel, require a Senior Journalist to cover council politics as part of the Local Democracy Reporting scheme.
+Chronicle Live and its sister brand Northumberland Live requires a Journalist to cover public interest news as part of the Local Democracy Reporting scheme.

-You will be part of one of the most dynamic newsrooms in the UK, playing a pivotal role in the BBC-backed public journalism service.
+Not only will you be joining one of the most dynamic newsrooms in the UK media, you’ll play a pivotal role in the BBC-backed public journalism service.

 A firm grasp of local government, strong digital skills and a track record of great ideas are essential for this role.

-We are looking for an experienced Reporter with good knowledge of social media and the way it can be used to drive audience and engagement.
-We are seeking candidates with formal journalist training (including shorthand and media law) and with two years experience – although in some cases exceptional, newly-qualified journalists may be considered.
+- We are looking for an experienced Reporter with formal training (including shorthand and media law) and with two years experience – although in some cases exceptional newly-qualified Journalists may be considered.

 About the Local Democracy Reporting Service.